-My name is Kate Klingensmith, I am 29 years old, living in Oakland, and working for an exciting education startup out of Berkeley called Inigral, Inc.
+My name is Kate Klingensmith, I am 29 years old, living in Oakland, and enjoying some time off of work.
+Until December, I was working for an exciting education startup out of Berkeley called Inigral, Inc, which has developed an outstanding Facebook application for colleges and universities, as well as a website for K-12 teachers to share content.

 My friend Michael Staton got me very interested in looking at education as a new beast – one where students are out-growing traditional classroom styles faster than most teachers can adapt, one where the overwhelming amount of data available can be harnessed as an invaluable tool for shaping instruction, one where there is a definite need for innovation in order to realize every school and every student’s potential.
 Social networking plays a huge role in this by allowing you to build your own Personal Learning Network, whether you’re a teacher or a student.
 Enter: Web 2.0.
 There should probably be an army of people dedicated to taming this beast and putting it to work for us…..are you out there?